paweenpit/CO553-CW1/README.txt

 run_crossvalidation_on_unseen_data.py

 in the terminal.
-This will first run the 10-fold crossvalidation on your new dataset.
-And results printed at the end.
+This will run the 10-fold crossvalidation on your new dataset and print results at the end.

 To run our crossvalidation code with pruning on a different dataset: